attilakrupl/attilakrupl.github.io/README.md

 They say CSS supposed to cheer ya.

-But I ain't done much styling.
+But I ain't done much styling...

+This is my new respository.
+You will find my redesigned CV here within the next couple of days.